TeamBreach/CaseStudy2/ProcrastinationStudy.md

 ## [1] 4264   61
 ```

-Dimensions:
- * Initial dimensions are 4264 observations and 61 variables

 Clean data variable by variable:

- * Go through variables one by one
+Go through variables one by one

-  * Rename if necessary to keep 12 characters and under
+  - Rename if necessary to keep 12 characters and under (Q2b)
-  * the '.' is used as a separator
-  * Define appropriate missing values: '0' when numeric and blank when character
+  - Define appropriate missing values: '0' or NA when numeric and blank or NA when character
-   * Use 2.c.iii.-iv. as examples
-   -For example, work status has a '0' instead of 'full-time' or 'retired'.
+   - For example, work status has a '0' instead of 'full-time' or 'retired'.
 This was changed to a missing value
+   - County of Residence of '0 is set to missing (Q2ciii)
-  * Fix when factor labels are not applied correctly
+  - Fix when factor labels are not applied correctly
-   * Use 2.c.ii. as example
-   - Sons has 'Male' and 'Female' instead of 1 and 2
+   - Sons has 'Male' and 'Female' instead of 1 and 2 (Q2cii)
-  * Decide what to do with nonsense data
-   * Use 2.c.i. as example
+   - Survey responses on whether others consider the respondent a procrastinator is a factor variable where '5' is yes and '4' is 'no' when read numerically.
+Data was thus modified so that an observed factor level of '4' corresponds to 'no'
+   - Similarly, analysis of how the factor levels were defined led us to modify the number '8' to a 'Small City' community
+  - Unrealistic values are defined as missing
+   - For example, when respondents claim to be working at their current job for 999 years, the response is set to missing
+  - Correct spelling mistakes in respondents' write-in answers so that observations can be more easily categorized if analysis demands (Q2civ)
+   - For example: 'Studey' was corrected to 'student'
+   - Current Occupation !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+  - Additional information about this data can be found in the CODEBOOK

 ```r